 European Cultural Studies

-The program has two purposes: to deepen students’ understanding of European civilization, and to strengthen their command of cultural interpretation.
-ECS brings together faculty and undergraduates from a number of departments in the Humanities and the Social Sciences in a common inquiry.
-Their focus is, broadly stated, the ways in which European societies, past and present, order reality, make sense of life, and communicate meaning.
-In order to reduce these intellectual problems to manageable proportions, these issues are studied in seminars on specific themes in European history, literature, art, and philosophy.
+Since its inception, the Program in European Cultural Studies has maintained two central aims: to deepen students’ understanding of European civilization, and to strengthen their command of cultural interpretation through interdisciplinary investigation.
+Committed since its founding to encouraging our students’ engagement at an international level, ECS endeavors to situate the study of Europe in broader global contexts.
+ECS brings together students and faculty from a number of departments in the Humanities and the Social Sciences in a common inquiry.
+Our focus is, broadly stated, the ways in which European societies, past and present, order reality, make sense of life, and communicate meaning across a range of disciplines and in a wide variety of media.
+In order to reduce these intellectual problems to manageable proportions, ECS faculty develop innovative seminars on topics in European history, literature, art, architecture, music, cinema, theater, politics, and philosophy.

 - Joani Etskovitz ’17 named a 2017 Marshall Scholar

 - Olivia Robbins '16 wins the 2016 Spirit of Princeton Award

 - Andrew Nelson '16 wins the distinguished Pyne Prize.

 - On December 8, 2015, ECS Executive Committee member Irena Gross was interviewed on NPR’s Morning Edition broadcast about the current political situation in Poland and the refusal of several Eastern European nations to accept refugees.